Pariharx7/eato-restro/README.md

 This website is mainly implemented using the webpack bundler.

 ## Live Preview
- Live preview will be available soon.
+ Live preview of this repository will be available soon.